-53 Mathematics

-Candidates are examined in their course work up to the end of the Michaelmas term of the Senior Freshman year together with such additional reading as may be required by the head of the school.
-Candidates sit four papers of two hours' duration.
-Papers are of equal weight.
-Three papers examine candidates on material in prescribed modules taught in the Freshman years prior to the end of Michaelmas term of the Senior Freshman year.
-The fourth paper is a general paper that assesses the ability of candidates to solve mathematical problems with the knowledge and skills that candidates should have acquired by the end of the Junior Freshman year.
+56 Mathematics Candidates are examined in their course work up to the end of the Michaelmas term of the Senior Freshman year together with such additional reading as may be required by the head of the school.
+57 Medicine Candidates are examined in their coursework up to the end of Michaelmas term of the Senior Freshman year, together with any additional reading as may be required by the School of Medicine.

-54 Medicine

-Candidates are examined in their coursework up to the end of Michaelmas term of the Senior Freshman year, together with any additional reading as may be required by the School of Medicine.

 All papers are weighted equally.

-The areas of study related to the scholarship examination are: - 1.
-Anatomy and physiology (2 hours) - 2.
-Biochemistry and infection and immunity (2 hours) - 3.
-Pharmacology and behavioural science (2 hours) - 4.
-General paper on a special topic (3 hours) 55 Midwifery Candidates are examined in their course work up to the end of Michaelmas term/semester one of the Senior Freshman year, but at an advanced level, and with a course of reading which will be recommended by the lecturers and clinical tutors in midwifery.
-Students are required to take three papers, one of which is a shared paper.
+The areas of study related to the scholarship examination are: - 1 Anatomy and physiology (2 hours) - 2 Biochemistry and infection and immunity (2 hours) - 3 Pharmacology and behavioural science (2 hours) - 4 General paper on a special topic (3 hours) 58 Middle Eastern and European languages and cultures Candidates are examined in course content up to the end of the Michaelmas term of the Senior Freshman year together with such additional reading as may be required.
+59 Midwifery Candidates are examined in their course work up to the end of Michaelmas term of the Senior Freshman year, but at an advanced level, and with a course of reading which will be recommended by the lecturers.
+Students are required to take three papers; one of which is a general topic paper, one shared paper and one midwifery paper.
 Papers are weighted equally.
-56 Music Candidates are examined in three 3-hour papers on aspects of the work of the Freshman years.
-Two papers (Harmony and Counterpoint) are equally weighted at 25 per cent each of the total.
-The third paper accounts for 50 per cent of the total and comprises two equally weighted sections, one of which contains compulsory general questions; the other relates to the modules History and Repertoire I and II.
-57 Music education Candidates are examined in their coursework up to the end of Michaelmas term of the Senior Freshman year, but at an advanced level and including additional reading required by course lecturers.
+60 Music Candidates are examined in course content up to the end of the Michaelmas term of the Senior Freshman year together with such additional reading as may be required.
+61 Music education Candidates are examined in their coursework up to the end of Michaelmas term of the Senior Freshman year, but at an advanced level and including additional reading required by course lecturers.
 All examinations are weighted equally.
 The areas of study related to the scholarship examination are: - 1 Music education (3 hours).
-The music education paper is a general paper. - 2 Theoretical music (3 hours) - 3 Music performance (1 hour).
+The music education paper is a general paper. - 2 Theoretical music (3 hours). - 3 Music performance (1 hour).
 Practical examination.
-58 Nursing including the children's and general nursing integrated course Candidates are examined in their course work up to the end of Michaelmas term of the Senior Freshman year, but at an advanced level, and with a course of reading which will be recommended by the lecturers.
-Students are required to take three papers, one of which is a shared paper.
+62 Nursing including the children's and general nursing integrated course Candidates are examined in their course work up to the end of Michaelmas term of the Senior Freshman year, but at an advanced level, and with a course of reading which will be recommended by the lecturers.
+Students are required to take three papers; one of which is a general topic paper, one shared paper and one nursing discipline specific paper.
 Papers are weighted equally.
-59 Occupational therapy Candidates are examined at an advanced level in their course work up to the end of Michaelmas term of the Senior Freshman year, as well as their ability to critically analyse research in the field of occupational therapy.
+63 Occupational therapy Candidates are examined at an advanced level in their course work up to the end of Michaelmas term of the Senior Freshman year, as well as their ability to critically analyse research in the field of occupational therapy.
 The areas of study related to the scholarship examination are: - 1 Psychology (3 hours) - 2 Study of occupation/general paper (3 hours) - 3 Conditions in occupational therapy (adult physical and children) (3 hours) All papers carry equal marks.

-60 Pharmacy
+64 Pharmacy

-Candidates will be examined in their course work up to the end of Michaelmas term of the Senior Freshman year, together with any additional reading as may be required by the Head of the School of Pharmacy and Pharmaceutical Sciences.
+Candidates will be examined in their course work up to the end of Michaelmas term of the Senior Freshman year, together with any additional reading as may be required by the head of the School of Pharmacy and Pharmaceutical Sciences.
 Students are required to sit three 3-hour papers.
 All papers are weighted equally.

 Papers are set as follows: